ragley/AI-Foosball/Electrical Changelog.md

 Troubleshooting part 2 the electric boogaloo

 ### Actions
-- measured bridge restances
+- measured bridge resistances
 - measures board resistances
-- replaced board 0 CAN reciever with new to see if CAN reciever model had gone bad
+- replaced board 0 CAN receiver with new to see if CAN receiver model had gone bad
-- used oscolosope to measure
+- used oscilloscope to measure
 - cut open the board 3 bridge.
 2 120 ohm (-+ 1 %)
-    - no wire lol just a ristor heat strink wrapped
+    - no wire lol just a resistor heat shrink wrapped

 ### Issues

-- board 0 (first 1, not CAN reciever board) bridge is bad <br>
+- board 0 (first 1, not CAN receiver board) bridge is bad <br>
     - has 5V straight to ardinuo (max is 3.3V)
     - rotational switch doesnt change the voltage as it should
 - board 3 also has 5V to ardinuno (?? i think)